Moved on from Beck’s and bored of Brewdog from Morrisons? These are where you need to be 🍺

 My drinking tastes have evolved a lot even in the last year or so, and now it’s gotta be unfiltered, triple dry-hopped, and less common than a a blogger paying for their meal.
 At some point you’ve gotta realise that life’s just too short for bad beer.

-It’s not always been so easy to stumble on the best lambic sour in Newcastle, never mind stay on trend of what’s hot, so here’s my pick of the very best beer shops in Newcastle where not only can you buy something in a different league from a warm tin of Fosters, but also laugh with the owners about your new vice of spending £30 on five bottles of beer every week.
+It’s not always been so easy to stumble on the best lambic sour in Newcastle, never mind stay on trend of what’s hot, so here’s my pick of the very best beer shops in Newcastle where not only can you buy something in a different league from a warm tin of Fosters, but also laugh with the owners about your new vice of spending £30 on four bottles of beer every week.

 Block & Bottle